autowarefoundation/autoware-documentation/docs/how-to-guides/add-a-custom-ros-message.md

    touch GnssInsOrientationStamped.msg
    ```

-   The `GnssInsOrientation.msg` with the following content:
+   Edit `GnssInsOrientation.msg` with your editor to be the following content:

    ```c++
    geometry_msgs/Quaternion orientation